Possible chiral spin liquid state in the $S=1/2$ kagome Heisenberg model

+In this section, we provide more details on the characterization of the ground state in the semion sector.

-Although the ground states in the identity and semion sectors, namely, $|\Psi_{\text{I}}\rangle$ and $|\Psi_{\text{S}}\rangle$, are degenerate in the thermodynamic limit, a finite energy gap between these two states always exists in finite-size systems.
-In Fig.~\ref{fig:csl_finite_size_gap}, we show that this finite-size gap decreases with $J'$ in the regime of $0.02\leq{}J'\leq{}0.4$.
+\textit{Finite-size gap between identity and semion sectors.---} Although the ground states in the identity and semion sectors, namely, $|\Psi_{\rm I}\rangle$ and $|\Psi_{\rm S}\rangle$, are degenerate in the thermodynamic limit, a finite energy gap between these two states exists for finite-size systems.
+In Supplementary Fig.~\ref{fig:csl_finite_size_gap}, we show that this finite-size gap decreases with $J'$.